Woodbury Granite Company: Florescence

 George Bickford was both an excellent salesman and a competent administrator, notes Wood.
 He selected able managers who could be trusted to run the company while he was away selling its products.
 In 1903, the same year as the Pennsylvania Capitol contract, WGC began work at its Bethel White Quarry (still in operation) and also built a finishing shed in Bethel.
 Bethel White Granite, described as the world's whitest granite, is also one of the physically hardest and thus most difficult to obtain (the white stone is so reflective that many quarry workers would wear dark glasses).
 In 1906, WGC built a second and larger finishing shed at Bethel.
 Seven years later, in 1913, the company bought the E.B.
 Ellis Co. white quarry in Bethel and its cutting plant in Northfield after the Ellis company went bankrupt as a consequence of poor estimating on a bid.
 The Ellis company's auditor, George James, became WGC's assistant general manager and secretary-treasurer.

-Riding on its fame after the Pennsylvania Capitol success, WGC won a set of large building contracts, including the Cook County (Illinois) Courthouse (1906), the Wisconsin State Capitol (1907), the Chicago City Hall (1908, including 36 columns 75 feet high and 9.333 feet in diameter—at the time the world's largest Corinthian columns), and the Bankers Trust Co. building, built in 1910 on the most expensive parcel of land in New York City.
+Riding on its fame after the Pennsylvania Capitol success, WGC won a set of large building contracts, including the Cook County (Illinois) Courthouse (1906), the Wisconsin State Capitol (1907), the City Hall-County Building in Chicago (1908, including 36 columns 75 feet high and 9.333 feet in diameter—at the time the world's largest Corinthian orders), and the Bankers Trust Co. building, built in 1910 on the most expensive parcel of land in New York City.
 Woodbury Gray granite became a benchmark and industry standard.
 That name and others were trademarked by the WGC.
 A point of particular pride was the construction of Hardwick's Memorial Building (dedicated 1913), built by the company of local stone cut by local stonecutters.

 The company grew rapidly: it employed 132 people in 1900, which became 500 in 1905, and 800 in 1911.
 By 1914, WGC had a total of 1,400 employees in multiple quarries in Woodbury and Bethel and cutting and finishing plants in Hardwick, Bethel and Northfield.
 As of 1911, it had four million dollars of unfinished work on its books and had begun subcontracting work to other granite companies in Hardwick as well as to companies as far away as Concord, New Hampshire, and Westerly, Rhode Island.
 In 1912, the company signed 117 new building contracts—one every three days—including for 32 office buildings, 19 mausoleums, 14 banks and post offices, and five railroad stations, as well as hotels, courthouses, and private residences.
 The same year, it opened its White quarry in Woodbury, allowing it to sell a wider range of stone.
 "Hardwick White" became another of its brands.